-The work explores the transformation of the human face through AI-driven image optimisation processes.
-Starting from close-up portraits, each image is repeatedly subjected to algorithms designed to enhance noise reduction, sharpness, lighting, colour temperature and facial restoration.
-Through the repetition of this process, the image progressively drifts away from its source, ultimately producing a face that no longer corresponds to the original person.
+This work explores the transformation of the human face through processes of image optimization using artificial intelligence.
+Starting from close-up portraits, each image is repeatedly subjected to noise reduction algorithms, sharpening, lighting correction, color temperature adjustment, and facial restoration.
+The repetition of this process generates a progressive drift, producing an image that no longer corresponds to the original person.

-The project questions a deeply embedded tendency within contemporary visual culture: the constant desire to optimise one’s own image, to project an idealised version of oneself.
-In this context, the work presents a paradox: the more an image is refined, the further it moves away from what it is meant to represent.
-Algorithmic optimisation ultimately becomes a form of erasure of identity.
+The project questions a deeply ingrained behavior in contemporary visual culture: the constant desire to optimize one's own image, to appear a certain way.
+In this context, the work presents a paradox: the more one seeks to perfect an image, the further it moves away from what it represents.
+Algorithmic optimization ultimately becomes a form of identity erasure.

 Each person is identified by a letter, while the numbers indicate the iterations applied to the original image.
 This nomenclature emphasises the sequential and cumulative nature of the work, positioning each image as part of a progression in which algorithmic repetition produces a gradual transformation of the face.